 When you are messaging your readers (and potential readers) about inevitable delays in shipping, be sure to encourage them to order early and plan for the longest predicted shipping time.

-One idea for buyers who purchase too close to the holidays to guarantee having your book in time is a custom gift voucher.
+One idea for buyers who purchase too close to the holidays to guarantee to have your book in time is a custom gift voucher.
 Lulu’s Bookstore offers these as we approach our shipping deadlines and if you sell using Shopify or our API, you can create your own using Canva or another (free) design tool.

 Here’s a template I made you’re welcome to use: